craftercms/docs/source/developers/cook-books/how-tos/migrate-site-to-elasticsearch.rst

 Update the site code
 ^^^^^^^^^^^^^^^^^^^^

-Because both Solr and Elasticsearch are based on Lucene, you will be able to keep your queries unchanged, however features like sorting, facets and highlighting will require code changes.
+Because both Solr and Elasticsearch are based on Lucene, you will be able to keep most of your queries unchanged, however features like sorting, facets and highlighting will require code changes.

 .. note:: If you are using any customization or any advance feature from Solr, you might not be able to easily update your code to work with Elasticsearch, in this case you might need to consider running Solr as described before.